 Automotive Detailing

 Detailing is more than washing cars.
 Detailers restore headlights, wash, wax and polish car exteriors, and clean and maintain car interiors.
-The program includes classroom and hands-on training and is taught by a CCBC instructor.
+The program includes classroom and hands-on training.

-This 16-week course prepares individuals with disabilities to work in entry-level detailing jobs.
+This 12-week course prepares individuals with disabilities to work in entry-level detailing jobs.
 The course includes videos, lectures, product demonstrations and extensive hands-on experience.

 Training Includes: